 Note: The lower back should never arch or lose contact with the floor.

 Lower Ab Exercise 5: Bottoms Up

-If this is too easy, you can do the bottoms up variation, where you drive your feet upwards towards the ceiling and straightening the legs just the same.
-Focus on lifting your pelvis as high up the floor as possible while doing this exercise.
+Note: Focus on lifting your pelvis as high up off of the floor as possible while doing this exercise.

 Lower Ab Exercise 6: Swiss Ball Roll Ins

 Swiss ball roll-ins are another move you’ll want to include in your lower abs workout routine to get visible abs.